jkclark/Discardo-Retaino/README.md

 - Ethereal curse cards
 - Cards with Retain

-DR will automatically suggest a card to retain when your hand contains:
-- Copies of only a single card (prioritizes upgraded cards)

-TODO: Figure out how to handle retaining multiple cards.
-I think this can be done by first "retaining" one card, and then re-assessing the resulting hand.
+If your hand contains copies of only a single card, DR will suggest as many as possible (prioritizing upgraded cards).
+Otherwise, **TODO** DR will only suggest cards to retain if you can retain your whole hand.

+**TODO**: Test curses like Injury.

 ## Future features
 - Implement TODO logic (above)
 - Implement exhaust features (e.g., True Grit+)
 - A setting to enable auto-discarding, not just auto-selecting (?)
 - A setting to enable/disable each condition above (?)
-- When retaining a card from a one-card hand, should we retain curses?
+- Should we retain curses?
     - A setting for this (?)
+- What happens with Gambler's Brew?